sergio11/covid_tweets_etl_architecture/README.md

 Thank you for visiting the Covid Tweets ETL Architecture GitHub repository!
 Stay informed and empowered with real-time Tweet analysis. 📈🦠🔍

+## ⚠️ Disclaimer

+**Real-time COVID-19 Tweet Analysis** is an **educational project** designed to practice real-time data analysis by ingesting and processing public tweets related to COVID-19.
+This tool is **not intended for professional use or medical decision-making**.

+The results and analysis provided should be considered part of a **practical learning experience** and **not as an official source of information**.
+Always consult reliable and official sources for public health information.

 ## Architecture Overview

 <img width="auto" src="./covid_tweets_etl_architecture.png" />